Most of daily turnover of Baku Stock Exchange accounts for bonds in secondary market

 By Trend

-Daily turnover of securities at the Baku Stock Exchange (BSE) amounted to 568,600 manats on May 16, Trend reports referring to BSE.
+Daily turnover of securities at the Baku Stock Exchange (BSE) amounted to 11.236 million manats on May 20, Trend reports referring to BSE.

 Most of the transactions accounted for the bonds in the secondary market.

-The daily volume of transactions on bonds on the stock exchange amounted to 526,300 manats.
+The daily volume of transactions on bonds on the stock exchange amounted to 11.235 million manats.

-During the day, deals were concluded on USD bonds of the Azerbaijani state oil company SOCAR.
+During the day, deals were concluded on manat bonds of the Azerbaijani Finance Ministry and Azerbaijan’s state oil company SOCAR.

 ---